 \section{Limitations}

-Future work could focus on reducing parameter complexity to streamline model efficiency, try other state-of-the-art encoder networks like LorentzNet~\cite{gong_efficient_2022} and Lorentz-EQGNN~\cite{Jahin_2025}, and also the hybridization of RG.
+A primary limitation of this study is the use of generator-level data and aggressive jet grooming ($n_\alpha=7$) necessitated by current quantum simulation constraints.
+While real LHC analyses involve full detector reconstruction and $O(50)$ particles, this work serves as a proof-of-concept for the parameter efficiency of Quantum Rationales.
+Our experiments are limited to a narrow $p_T$ range (500-550 GeV) and exclude detector effects/pileup, which limits conclusions regarding real-world LHC performance.
+The use of only 10k training samples, necessitated by quantum simulation costs, may disadvantage the larger classical benchmark models.
+Additionally, our current QRG architecture utilizes a classical linear layer to project the 8-dimensional particle feature vectors onto a single scalar for angle encoding.
+While this ensures parameter efficiency, it acts as an information bottleneck that may limit the quantum circuit's ability to leverage complex nonlinear correlations between the original raw features compared to a full-width classical encoder.
+Future work could focus on reducing parameter complexity to streamline model efficiency, exploring other state-of-the-art encoder networks, such as LorentzNet~\citep{gong_efficient_2022} and Lorentz-EQGNN~\citep{Jahin_2025}, and also hybridizing RG.
 We also plan to extend the model to other high-energy physics tasks, such as anomaly detection in particle collisions and event reconstruction.
-We look forward to improving the explainability of GCL and exploring how retrospective and introspective learning in rationale discovery can guide discrimination tasks and enhance the generalization of backbone models.
+We look forward to improving the explainability of GCL and exploring how retrospective and introspective learning in rationale discovery can guide discrimination tasks and improve the generalization of backbone models.